rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AwsNativeEc2Instance.md

 - awsNativeAccountName: System.String
   - Name for the AWS Account.
 - isIndexingEnabled: System.Boolean
-  - Whether indexing is enabled for snapshots of instance.
+  - Specifies whether file indexing is enabled for this EC2 instance or not.
+When enabled, Rubrik scans the file structure within the EC2 instance in a protected environment, where only the metadata such as folder structure, file names, and file sizes is accessible to Rubrik.
 - isMarketplace: System.Boolean
   - Whether the instance image is marketplace image.
 - sshKeyPairName: System.String